 All research students present their work in progress in the Department's annual Research Seminar Series which acts as a regular meeting point for research students.
 There are also occasional postgraduate seminars in specialist areas, including a postgraduate composers' listening group.

 With strong links between research and postgraduate teaching, research students benefit from the Department of Music's integration of Western and non-Western music, and an interdisciplinary approach that encourages studies related to popular culture and contemporary creative practice, performance, technology, aural culture and world music.

 Research students are studying areas as diverse as London-based Klezmer music, 18th-century publishing practices and the nature of collaboration in live electroacoustic performance.
 All students benefit from participation in a weekly research seminar series, attended by both staff and student researchers across the Department.
 Other events held throughout each term include public concert series, specialist seminars and student performances.

-For instrumental and vocal composers, the Department's ongoing association with the London Sinfonietta allows composers to have works performed by the ensemble at LSO St Luke's.
-Composers and creative practitioners working in electroacoustic and electronic music can work in the Department's well-equipped studios, and regularly perform their work in the Department's purpose built performance space, which is fully equipped with multimedia and network facilities.
+For instrumental and vocal composers, the Department has three ensembles in residence, EXAUDI vocal ensemble, Plus Minus and the City Pierrot Players, allowing composers to have works performed by these ensembles as well as visiting ensembles.
+Composers and creative practitioners working in electroacoustic and electronic music can work in the Department's well-equipped studios.
+They can also hear their work performed in our purpose built performance space, which is fully equipped with multimedia and network facilities.